bell-boy/bell-boy.github.io/_posts/2024-07-03-implementing-ewc.md

 Elastic weight consolidation prevents this by figuring out which weights are important for a task, and which weights can be changed and penalizing the model for changeing these weights.

-# the theory behind it all
+# The theory behind it all

 The method is as follows.
 We are given a dataset \\( \mathcal{D} \\) which we split into two parts, \\(  \mathcal{D}_A \\) and \\(  \mathcal{D}_B \\).
 We've just finished training \\( \boldsymbol{\theta}_A \\) on dataset \\(  \mathcal{D}_A \\) and now we want to train on dataset \\(  \mathcal{D}_B \\).